 Design and Analysis of Compact Ultra-Wideband MIMO Antenna Array

-Create Upper Patches of Monopole Antennas
+Create Upper Patches and Feed Lines of Monopole Antennas

-Feed both monopole antennas using two orthogonally oriented identical planar feedlines with length and width of 9 mm and 1.8 mm, respectively.
+Feed both monopole antennas using two orthogonally oriented identical planar feedlines with a length and width of 9 mm and 1.8 mm, respectively.

 Create and Visualize Upper Layer